-CSE_E 1.3 is implemented mainly in C++, and Java is used for batch problem running implementation.
-The job dispatch between CSE-F and E is implemented in C++.
+CSE\E 1.4 is implemented mainly in C++, and JAVA is used for batch problem running implementation.
+The job dispatch between CSE and E is implemented in C++.

-We expect CSE_E 1.3 to solve some hard problems that E cannot solve and have a satisfying performance.
+We expect CSE\E 1.4 to solve some hard problems that E cannot solve and have a satisfying performance.

-Acknowledgement: Development of CSE-F 1.0 has been partially supported by the National Natural Science Foundation of China (NSFC) (Grant No.61673320).
-Acknowledgements to Prof. Stephan Schulz for his kind permission on using his E prover that makes CSE_E possible.
+Acknowledgement: Development of CSE\E 1.4 has been partially supported by the National Natural Science Foundation of China (NSFC) (Grant No. 61976130).
+Stephan Schulz for his kind permission on using his E prover that makes CSE\E possible.